Premier League relegation battle analysed with key fixtures over the next seven days

-Just look at Watford's next three fixtures: Newcastle (a), Burnley (a) and Norwich (h), all within a seven-day period, starting with their trip to St James' Park on Saturday.
-Claudio Ranieri's team currently sit outside the relegation zone on 13 points but that could be a different story at the end of this gigantic week.
+Norwich will certainly be buoyant after Dean Smith's side achieved their first league win in nine - and first goals since November - over Everton at Carrow Road last Saturday.

-Norwich, despite suffering six defeats on the spin without scoring, are still in touching distance of Watford on 10 points, with Newcastle and Burnley locked on 11 points, although Sean Dyche's side do have two games in hand.
+It means just three points cover four sides at the bottom of the table.

-Here, we take a look at how their fixture lists to gauge who has the easiest run-in, assess the stats to find reasons to be hopeful and fearful regarding survival hopes and our tipster Jones Knows analyses the odds...
+Here, we take a look at their fixture lists to gauge which team has the easiest run-in, assess the stats to find reasons to be hopeful and fearful regarding survival hopes and our tipster Jones Knows analyses the odds...

 Watford